Malek14032000/Projet_SMA/README.md

 - **Agent Behaviors:**
   - Perception, deliberation, and action cycles for autonomous decision-making.
-  - Communication capabilities between robots for improved collaboration (this will be added in future steps).
+  - Communication capabilities between robots for improved collaboration.

 - **Visualization:**
   - Real-time simulation with an interactive visualization to observe robot behaviors and waste processing in action.